 - using your Centrelink online account through myGov

 - using the Express Plus Centrelink mobile app

 You can check your reporting dates through your Centrelink online account.

 When you report your income each fortnight, you’re confirming you’re meeting your mutual obligation requirements.

 Change of circumstances

-Read about what you need to tell us.
+Read about what you need to tell us if your circumstances change.

-Tell us if you get JobSeeker Payment and you can’t work or study for a short time due to a sickness or injury.
+Tell us if you can’t work or study for a short time due to a sickness or injury.
 You’ll also need to give us a medical certificate.